 "No tip for you then!"
-He inserted his transparent card into Jessica's tablet, took the rectangular carrier from her hands, the door immediately sliding shut behind him.
+He inserted his transparent card into Jessica's tablet, took the rectangular carrier from her hands, and the door immediately slid shut behind him.

-"You're not supposed to tip me!" hollered Jessica.
+"You're not supposed to tip me!" she hollered.

 "Thank you for ordering from Tacquizza, where your satisfaction is our-"

-"I placed the order over thirty minutes ago!" stated the young student, a round fellow standing in the entrance to his dorm room.
+"I placed the order over thirty minutes ago!" said the young student, a round fellow standing in the entrance to his dorm room.
 She noted that if he were any bigger, he would be illegal.
 That is a real thing; the Azareans placed weight restrictions on humanity a long time ago, because obesity reflects maltreatment of the self and aliens are all about that self-loving.
-Few exceptions exist, however; any uncontrollable medical problems for instance, provided they are properly diagnosed.
+Few exceptions remain, however: any uncontrollable medical problems, for instance, provided they are properly diagnosed.

 Keeping her cool, Jessica double-checked her tablet and found the record of when the order was placed.
 "Martin Haussman?" she asked.